jdelamer/CSCI-531/lectures/rl/monte-carlo/monte-carlo-methods.md

 # Monte Carlo Methods

-- Dynamic programming is a method to calculate the optimal policies.

-- One issue with dynamic programming is that it requires complete knowledge about the environment.

-- In some problems we don't assume complete knowledge.

-- To calculate a policy without this knowledge, the agent can only use its **experience**.

-  - The experience comes from the interaction of the agent with the environment.
+Dynamic programming is a method to calculate the optimal policies of a MDP.
+One issue with is that it requires complete knowledge about the environment, but in some problems we don't assume complete knowledge and we call them **Model-Free** problems.
+To calculate a policy without this knowledge, the agent can only use its **experience**.
+The experience comes from the interaction of the agent with the environment.

 :::{figure} ./img/trajectory.drawio.png
 :align: center
 :::

 :::{important}
-- A model is still required, but a full transition function is not.
+A model is still required, but a full transition function is not.
 :::

 ## Monte Carlo Prediction